Request a Consultation

 2

-We evaluate every aspect of the property, research market data and any available comparables, and develop an auction strategy built around your timeline and goals.
-For hard-to-value properties, this step is where we dig into what makes yours unique — and how to communicate that to the right buyers.
+Every aspect of the property evaluated, market data and comparables researched, and an auction strategy built around your timeline and goals.
+For hard-to-value properties, this is where we dig into what makes yours unique.

 3

-Professional photography, targeted digital marketing, and direct outreach to our qualified buyer database — Montana and regional regulars plus nationwide reach through 1 million+ registered bidders.
-Your property gets in front of the buyers who are specifically looking for what you have.
+Professional photography, targeted digital marketing, and direct outreach to qualified Montana and regional buyers, plus nationwide reach through over one million registered bidders.

 4